Navigating eviction procedures in Washington requires landlords to understand and adhere to state-specific laws and regulations.

 Attending the Court Hearing

-At the court hearing, both the landlord and tenant will have the opportunity to present their cases.
+At the court hearing, both the landlord and the tenant will have the opportunity to present their cases.
 The landlord must provide documentation supporting their claims, including:

 Lease agreements

-Records of unpaid rent or lease violations
+Records of unpaid rent or rental agreement violations

 Communication logs